 In the Mitsui case,17 the ITAT upheld the taxpayer's international transactions using TNMM as the most appropriate method and use of the Berry ratio as the profit level indicator (PLI).
 The Revenue's appeal was rejected by the High Court on the grounds that no substantial question of law arose, though the Revenue has appealed to the Supreme Court, which is currently pending.

 In another case,18 the ITAT has held that a Foreign AE can be taken as the tested party if it has a simpler FAR profile for analysing international transactions.

 It is also held19 that the choice of method available to a taxpayer is not an unfettered choice.
 The CUP method, if found appropriate in a given situation for determination of arm's-length price, should be preferred over the other methods.

 There is also a precedent,20 whereby the adjustment to a taxpayer's arm's-length price on account of 'location saving' without carrying out a comparability analysis with an uncontrolled transaction to show that location factor materially affected price and profit margin, was rejected.

 To align with the BEPS, India has amended the ITA to provide for secondary adjustments.
 India's secondary adjustment law came into effect on 1 April 2017.
 For APAs concluded before the law's effective date, the secondary adjustment law does not apply.
 Secondary transfer pricing adjustments are applicable for primary adjustments if made in one of the following situations:

-- a voluntarily adjustment by the taxpayer.
+- a voluntary adjustment by the taxpayer;

 - an adjustment made by the TPO and accepted by the taxpayer;